reiver/article-20250227/README.md

 For a society, the ability for an individual to _escape_ or not — seems to determine whether the the society is more _egalitarian_ or more _despotic_ in nature.

-The also seems to be true of _online societies_ — such as social-media.
+The also seems to be true of _online societies_ — such as social-media networks.

 Or, metaphorically speaking, as was said in a famous Hermetic text: